artsy/README/playbooks/documentation.md

 # Documentation

-As engineers we operate in many parallel forums: Github, Jira, Slack, Google docs, e-mail, Notion, and so on.
+As engineers we operate in many parallel forums: GitHub, Jira, Slack, Google docs, e-mail, Notion, and so on.
 What content should go where?

 ## Documentation or discussion of a specific system